PruthviKumarP/AzugaTraining-Codeops/MuseumApiConverter/readme.md

-# File Converter - Metropolitan Museum of Art API Dataset
+# Metropolitan Museum of Art API - File Converter

 The Metropolitan Museum of Art API provides maximum commercial and noncommercial usage of certain datasets, including information on over 470,000 artworks in its collection.
 The API response dataset contains data in the form of json.
 Here calling the museum API programmatically to perform file conversion operations to convert .csv, .html, .xlsx, .pdf, and.xml file formats.